-In the case of oval curves on a surface of constant curvature, the derivative of the billiard map can be found, for example, in \cite{luciano}.
-For the reader more interested in billiards on a surface of constant curvature, see \cite{gutkin1999hyperbolic}.
+In the case of oval curves on a surface of constant curvature, the derivative of the corresponding billiard map can be found in \cite{luciano}.
+For the reader interested in others billiards on a surface of constant curvature, we recommend \cite{gutkin1999hyperbolic}.

 It is already known that every circular billiards on a surface of constant curvature has the same behavior.
 That is, the trajectories are periodic if the exit angle $\theta_0$ is rational with $\pi$, and dense if $\theta_0$ is irrational with $\pi$.
-Besides, the billiard map is integrable.
+Besides, this billiard map is integrable.
 In particular, integrability makes them non-ergodic (with respect to the Liouville measure) independently of whether the exit angle is rational or irrational with $\pi$.

 In this paper we define a random billiard map in which the angles of reflection will be ``drawn'' according to a probability distribution as in \cite{Vales}.
-Considering this map in a general curve it can be shown the invariance of the Liouville measure.
+Considering this map in a general curve, it can be shown the invariance of the Liouville measure.

 The motivation for the study of random billiards comes from the theory of gas kinetics.
 Through various measurements, it was observed in some studies that injecting a certain quantity of gases into an infinite test tube, the fraction of particles that exit after many collisions in a particular direction is proportional to the cosine of the initial angle.
 This behavior is referred to as the Knudsen’s law (see \cite{feres} for more details).
 This being said, we have two explanations for this phenomenon: the first one is that the infinite test tube is not completely smooth (with deformations); the other is that collisions between particles contribute to the reflected angle.
 To endorse the first one, if the test tube were completely smooth, the angle of incidence of a particle would be equal to the angle of reflection, as one can see in Figure~\ref{tubo de ensaio}.

 In order to illustrate a random billiard, we can imagine the curve $\Gamma$ having minor irregularities (deformations) that will be modeled by isosceles triangles with base angle $\alpha$.
 These irregularities are microscopic, meaning that the region bounded by $\Gamma$ is relatively large compared to the triangular irregularity.
 The particular case of a circle as the billiard curve is depicted in Figure~\ref{triangular irregularidade} below.

 Since we are dealing with a non-deterministic dynamical system, every starting point and initial angle will not have a single trajectory.
 Due to this we will need the aid of the \textit{transition probability kernel}, denoted hereafter as $K(\theta, A)$, which describes the possible trajectories of particles reaching a set $A\subset\M$ with $\theta$ as the angle of incidence (initial angle).
 Furthermore, for a dynamical study of this system it is required an invariant measure which will be provided through such operator $K(\theta,A)$.